dk1028/medmnist-ssl/results/week5/pneumoniamnist/Nael_Merzouki/README_week5.md

 | Contrast +30% | 0.8478 | 0.9259 | 0.2291 | −0.002 |
 | Contrast −30% | 0.7019 | 0.9265 | 0.2779 | −0.001 |

-**Key Finding:** AUROC is robust to photometric perturbations (Δ ≤ 0.4) but sensitive to Gaussian noise (−8.7).
-Accuracy fluctuates widely (±6.3%) under brightness/contrast, inconsistent with AUROC stability.
+**Key Finding:** AUROC is robust to photometric perturbations (Δ <= 0.4) but sensitive to Gaussian noise (−8.7).
+Accuracy fluctuates widely (+/-6.3%) under brightness/contrast, inconsistent with AUROC stability.
 This suggests predictions remain well-separated despite accuracy threshold changes.

 ---

 ## 7. TO DOs

-- **Validation Curves Unavailable:** Training loss and validation AUROC trajectories would help diagnose convergence behavior or overfitting magnitude.
+- **Validation Curves:** Training loss and validation AUROC trajectories would help diagnose convergence behavior or overfitting magnitude.
 - **Single Seed Run:** No variance estimate or confidence intervals across multiple runs.
 - **No Ablation:** Individual augmentation effects during training not isolated.
 - **Probe Architecture Fixed:** Single linear layer may be undersized.
 - **Domain Shift Limited:** Only 6 perturbations tested and no natural distribution shift (e.g., different scanner, patient population).
+- **For Week 6:** Attempt fine-tuning the encoder on the 10% labeled subset (while keeping majority of features frozen) to test whether the 2% AUROC gap is due to probe capacity or encoder expressivity.
+Track validation loss to diagnose overfitting mechanisms.

 ---